apatel78/ScheduleI_XPAdjuster/README.md

-# ScheduleI_XPAdjuster
+# ScheduleOne_XPAdjuster
-A XP Adjusting mod for the game [Schedule I](https://store.steampowered.com/app/1284220/Schedule_1/).
+A XP Adjusting mod for the game [Schedule 1](https://store.steampowered.com/app/1284220/Schedule_1/).

 ## About
-ScheduleI XP Adjuster lets you customize XP rewards in Schedule I by editing a simple JSON file.
+ScheduleOne XP Adjuster lets you customize XP rewards in Schedule I by editing a simple JSON file.
 Change how much XP is earned for completing deals or evading police to tweak your progression speed and gameplay balance.

 ## Installation
 - Install MelonLoader (https://melonwiki.xyz/#)
 - Download the `XPAdjuster.dll` file.
-- Place the `XPAdjuster.dll` file in the Mods folder in your Schedule I installation folder.
+- Place the `XPAdjuster.dll` file in the Mods folder in your Schedule 1 installation folder.
-- Place the config folder in the Mods folder in your Schedule I installation folder.
+- Note that there are 2 dll files.
+Use main or alternate based on what beta branch you are running on.
+- Run the game
+- Go to YOURGAMEFOLDER/UserData/ZPAdjuster
-- Adjust the xp_config.json file, located inside the config folder, as needed.
+- Adjust the configuration file
 - The mod will automatically start with MelonLoader and will run in the background.

 ## Default Configuration